 Dealing With Summer Heat

 During the summertime when temperatures spike, it is VERY important to only bike your dog during cooler parts of the day and for shorter distances.
 If biking on pavement be sure to check the temperature of the pavement before biking and that your dog's pads have become accustomed slowly to pavement riding.
+If you can't hold you hand against the road for at least 7 seconds without discomfort, don't walk or jog with your dog.
 Always bring water along for the ride and take frequent breaks.
 Consider bringing along a dog bike trailer with a cool wet towel or cooling pad inside to give your dog a rest on the way home.
 You may even consider looking into a dog cooling vest.
-Keep an eye out for signs of heat exhaustion such as if your dog’s tongue becomes very wide and curls up at the end.
+Keep an eye out for signs of heat exhaustion such as if your dog's tongue becomes very wide and curls up at the end.
 Please take care not to push your dog in the summer (even if they want to keep going)!
 If they become overheated, the best way to cool them down is from the bottom up.
 You can spray them down with cool water on their paws, legs, underside and head/neck first - then get them into a cool environment as soon as possible.
 If they don't improve, don't hesitate to take them to a vet immediately.

 A Note About Smaller Dogs